online6731/n8n-store/simple-memory.md

 4. Consider if there's any other brief preparation needed before diving into the writing.

 You can select 1, 2, 3, 4, or type your own course of action.
+3. Do a rapid re-read of the key sections of the project documents, specifically highlighting information relevant to the template's sections.